TomHarrop/tomharrop.github.io/index.md

 2021–Present
 :   **Academic Specialist**, Melbourne Bioinformatics, University of
-    Melbourne, Australia.
+    Melbourne, Australia, and **Bioinformatician**, Galaxy Australia.
-:   **Bioinformatician**, Galaxy Australia.
+    I provide training and support to researchers and projects who use bioinformatics in Melbourne’s biosciences precinct.
+I am part of the team that develops and runs Galaxy Australia and global Galaxy infrastructure.

-    In this position, I provide training and support to researchers and projects using bioinformatics in Melbourne’s biosciences precinct.
-I am also part of the team that develops and runs Galaxy Australia.
+### Previous research and University positions {#previous-research-and-university-positions}

 2020–2021
 :   **Research Fellow**, Biochemistry Department, University of Otago,
     Dunedin, New Zealand.
-    After promotion to Research Fellow, I began developing an independent genomics and bioinformatics research program.
+    I began developing an independent genomics and bioinformatics research program related to genomic selection and pest management problems in New Zealand.

 2017–2020
 :   **Post-doctoral researcher**, Laboratory for Evolution and